harryfyjiswalker/GEOL0069_Week4/README.md

 1.  *Assignment Step:* Fix $\mu$ and minimize $J$ with respect to $c$ (assign each point to its nearest centroid).
 2.  *Update Step:* Fix $c$ and minimize $J$ with respect to $\mu$ (move each centroid to the mean of its assigned points).

-This process repeats until the assignments no longer change or a maximum number of iterations is reached.
+This process repeats until the assignments no longer change or a maximum number of iterations is reached.[8]

 Advantages:
 - Requires no prior knowledge of cluster shape